 Webb Elementary School

-- Webb Elementary School's student population of 470 students has declined by 5% over five school years.
+- Webb Elementary School's student population of 437 students has stayed relatively flat over five school years.

 |Total Classroom Teachers||26 teachers|

 - Webb Elementary School is ranked within the top 30% of all 1,270 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 17:1 has increased from 16:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AL)|